 If you’d like a leisurely clip-clop around downtown, you can rent a carriage from one of several companies.
 The cost, you ask?
 A 20-minute ride will cost you something north of $60 for 1-4 people.

 Bring your rental bike back to where you started or drop it off at any of its dozens of Bcycle locations.
 A one-day membership costs just $5; the first hour is free and you’re charged $1.50 for each additional 30 minutes.
 There’s even an app to make it all the easier.
 Of course you can also check with local bike shops.
 However, if you’re planning on consuming alcohol, perhaps Bcycle is a bad idea.

-If you’ve got a good sense of balance, you might try buzzing around town on these little scooters offered by Lime and Bird.
+If you’ve got a good sense of balance, you might try buzzing around town on these little scooters offered by Lime, Bird and Lyft.
 You’ll find them all over downtown, Germantown, Midtown, East Nashville, SoBro and occasionally miles from downtown.

 Download the app, enter your credit card info, scan the code on the scooter and off you go.
 Leave it when you reach your destination.
 Helmets (not provided) are highly recommended but it seems about 1 in 30 people actually wear one.
 Please follow usage directions including staying off the sidewalk in crowded business areas.
 Rates are $1 to unlock and 15¢ a minute.

 You like the idea of riding around in a bicycle but want to leave the pedaling to someone else.
 Capable of transporting up to three average-sized passengers, your driver/engine will steer you where you need to go.
 At present, I’ve found two companies that will get you moving: Nashville Pedicab and Music City Rickshaw.
 For information on party-on-wheels providers including Nashville Pedal Tavern, check out my tour page.